ontoportal/ontoportal-project/README.md

-Ontoportal alliance centralized repository for the management of the ontoportal project (centralized issues, discussions, ...)
+OntoPortal alliance centralized repository for the management of the ontoportal project (centralized issues, discussions, ...)

 ## Project description